NXT Halloween Havoc (2022): Storylines

 At Worlds Collide, NXT Tag Team Champions The Creed Brothers (Brutus Creed and Julius Creed) competed in a fatal four-way tag team elimination match to unify the NXT and NXT UK Tag Team Championship, and were the final team eliminated by Pretty Deadly (Elton Prince and Kit Wilson) after Diamond Mine teammate Damon Kemp attacked Julius, turning heel.
-On the September 13 episode of NXT, the Creed Brothers failed to reclaim the titles from Pretty Deadly in a Steel Cage match after Kemp handcuffed Julius to the cage, leaving Brutus to fight Pretty Deadly alone.
-On the October 4 episode of NXT, Kemp announced that he and Julius would have a match at Halloween Havoc, with the stipulation that if Julius lost, Brutus would have to leave NXT.
-In turn, Julius chose his own stipulation in the form of an Ambulance match.
+On the September 13 episode of NXT, The Creed Brothers failed to reclaim the titles from Pretty Deadly in a Steel Cage match after Kemp handcuffed Julius to the cage, leaving Brutus to fight Pretty Deadly alone.
+On the October 4 episode, Kemp announced that he and Julius would have a match at Halloween Havoc, with the stipulation that if Julius lost, Brutus would have to leave NXT.
+In turn, Julius chose his own stipulation in the form of an ambulance match.

 Event

 Dark matches

 Before the event went live on the streaming services, two dark matches took place.
 In the first, Kiana James defeated Valentina Feroz, while in the second, Axiom defeated Javier Bernal.